-Best practices: how to implement effective sustainability training for employees
+Best practices: 3 steps to implement effective sustainability training for employees

 - Start with the Why.
 Sustainability training (or anything you do in sustainability, for that matter) cannot be a standalone program for your “looking like we’re doing something on sustainability” checklist.
 Make sure your intention for investing in sustainability skills is a reflection of your genuine commitment to improving your practices.